 Throughout the program, students develop a mentoring relationship with faculty and strengthen critical academic reading and writing skills.
 Even though the focus is on business principles and foundational knowledge, substantive intellectual links to the study of global leadership and public policy are emphasized.
 These seminars also provide a platform to learn more about government and nonprofit organizations in the Washington, D.C. area.

 The FYS Program offers nine seminars that create a supportive learning and service community.
 Approximately 20 students participate in each seminar during the fall of the first year.
-Recent seminars have included:
+Current seminars are:

 Heroes and Villians: Character and Leadership in a Global Context, Robert J. Bies, Ph.D.

 The Ethics of Entrepreneurship, Jason Brennan, Ph.D.

 The Real Estate Game, Matthew Cypher, Ph.D. and Thomas Cooke, J.D.

 Ideas, Institutions, and the Evolution of Business Enterprise: The Case of Professional Sports Leagues, George Daly, Ph.D.

 Grand Strategy: Conceptual Foundations in Strategic Thought, Arthur Dong, J.D.

 Wall Street and Main Street: The Wealth Divide, Lynn Doran, Ph.D.